Nicolas-Fernandez/GeVarLi/README.md

 - **multiqc**: fastq-screen and fastqc results agregation report for all samples, in _html_ format

 ### 01_Trimming ###
+_By default, temporary director.
+Removed at the end to save disk usage)_
+- **cutadapt/ directory**: paired reads, without adapters, in _fastq.gz_ format
 - **sickle/ directory**: paired reads, without adapters and quality trimmed, in _fastq.gz_ format
-- _cutadapt/ directory: paired reads, without adapters (default config: tempdir, removed, save disk usage)_

 ### 02_Mapping ###
 - **markdup.bam**: read alignments, in _bam_ format _(can be visualized in, i.e. IGV)_